mfs409/jetlag-legacy/tutorials/tut_getting_started.md

 ## Required Software

 You will need the following programs in order to work with JetLag.
-Please note that we do not currently support development on a phone:
+Please note that we do not currently support development on phones or ChromeBooks.:

 - A terminal and `git`
     - Every major operating system has at least one terminal program (some even